 What we recommend: We recommend bananas as one banana provides 31 grams of carbs

 Take time today and plan your breakfast out.
 Ask yourself the following questions…

-1. Is my breakfast nutritionally healthy and fitting for my goals?
+1. Is my breakfast nutritionally healthy and fit for my goals?

-2. Does my breakfast contain a healthy source for protein?
+2. Does my breakfast contain a healthy source of protein?

-3. Does my breakfast contain healthy source of Carbs?
+3. Does my breakfast contain a healthy source of Carbs?